 Practising as an NP in Ontario

-To practise as an NP in Ontario, you must be a member of the College’s Extended Class.
+To practice as an NP in Ontario, you must be a member of the College’s Extended Class.

-Only members of the Extended Class are permitted to call themselves “Nurse Practitioners” (NPs) and practise as NPs within the province.
+Only members of the Extended Class are permitted to call themselves “Nurse Practitioners” (NPs) and practice as NPs within the province.